 Make it easy for them to spread a positive message.
 For example, if you regularly feature employees on your company blog, let them know before the piece goes live.
 This gives them the opportunity to share the article with their social network so all their professional friends can learn about their positive experience at the company.

 Be open with your employee engagement results

-Employee engagement scores can tell you a lot about what’s happening in your organization.
-But they can also give potential employees a more in-depth look at what it would be like to work with you.
-By using these recruiting tips, you’ll increase your chances of attracting the best of the best.
+Employee engagement data can tell you a lot about what’s happening in your organization.
+But it can also give potential employees a more in-depth look at what it would be like to work with you.
+By using these recruiting tips, you’ll increase your chances of attracting the best people for your organization.